blackducksoftware/blackduck-java-api-examples/README.md

  -url <url>                   The Black Duck server url.

 # List of Examples
+- com.synopsys.blackduck.examples.DisableCopyrightsForProjectVersion - Load the BoM for a project version, for each origin of each component load and deactivate the copyrights.
 - com.synopsys.blackduck.examples.FindComponentsByName - Find a component by name that exists within the Black Duck instance.
 - com.synopsys.blackduck.examples.FindKBComponentsByName - Find a component by name from the Black Duck KnowledgeBase.
 - com.synopsys.blackduck.examples.FindKBComponentsBySuiteID - Find a component within the Black Duck KnowledgeBase given it's Protex or Code Center Component ID.